mozilla/application-services/docs/contributing.md

 - You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
 - Base your branch off the current `master` (see below for an example workflow).
 - Add both your code and new tests if relevant.
-- Run `cargo test` to make sure your code passes linting and tests.
+- Run `cargo test` and `cargo clippy` to make sure your code passes linting and tests.
 - Please do not include merge commits in pull requests; include only commits with the new relevant code.

 ## Code Review ##